As a new month of May quietly arrives, my thoughts turn to an earlier more riotous May. As riots go, it was a pleasant one.

 Our timing was fortuitous.
 Just before dawn on May 3, thousands of police and National Guardsmen surrounded the grounds and the Mall.
 Most of the protestors were fleet-footed enough to evade immediate arrest.
 The assault on the roads and bridges went forward.
 It was no small event.
 Over the next three days 12,000 demonstrators were arrested.
 The practice field by RFK Stadium was used to hold them.

-What struck me most about the whole affair was the a remarkable lack of rancor in the tone of the event.
+What struck me most about the whole affair was the remarkable lack of rancor in the tone of the event.
 Police and protesters seemed, if anything, to be having fun.
 I heard more than a little laughter from both sides.
 Yes, protesters were violent and police did get rough, but there was no overall sense that the violence would turn deadly.
-None of my fellow students who had gotten arrested had so much as a small bruise to show off for it.
+None of my dorm residents who had gotten arrested had so much as a small bruise to show off for it.

-So, at least my one first-hand riot was gentle, by the standards of such things.
+So, my first large scale riot was pretty tame, by the standards of such things.
 I'd just as soon avoid being present at a second, since odds are it would be different.